-laparoscopic surgery in IVF centers is a surgical procedure.
+Laparoscopy is a surgical procedure.
 The operating surgeons conduct this procedure with the help of a laparoscope.
-A laparoscope is an instrument, which enables the infertility specialist to see the internal organs of the abdominal or pelvic cavity of a patient.
+A laparoscope is an instrument, which enables the doctor to see the internal organs of the abdominal or pelvic cavity of a patient.
 The laparoscope is a long tube-like hollow structure.
 It is a fiber optic instrument.
 A camera is attached to the other end which shows the images on a screen put in front of the surgeon.

-- Removal of ovarian cysts: this procedure is also called as ovarian cystectomy, in which the ovarian cysts (a cavity filled with water) are drained or removed.
+This procedure is also called as ovarian cystectomy, in which the ovarian cysts (a cavity filled with water) is drained or removed.

-- Tubal recanalization: the blocked tubes can be opened by either removing the in place clips or rings or by reconnecting the severed ends by micro-suturing.
+The blocked tubes can be opened by either removing the in place clips or rings or by reconnecting the severed ends by micro suturing.

-- Tubal patency test: with the help of laparoscopy, the patency of the tube can be checked by using a dye.
+With the help of laparoscope, the patency of the tube can be checked by using a dye.

-laparoscopic in Hegde Fertility, infertility clinics is a type of minimal invasive procedure.
+Laparoscopy is a type of minimally invasive procedure.
 The hospital stay is reduced considerably.
 The patient does not get an ugly looking scar as only 1 stitch small cuts are made.
-The post operative pain is less.
-The chances of post-operative infections are less as not much internal area is exposed.
-It is actually cost effective if all the previously mentioned things are considered as hospital stay is reduced and post operative chances of infections are decreased.
+The postoperative pain is less.
+The chances of postoperative infections are less as the not much internal area is exposed.
+It is actually cost effective if all the previously mentioned things are considered as hospital stay is reduced and postoperative chances of infections are decreased.